ONSdigital/ras-deploy/README.md

     ```
 1. You can now edit whatever you like in this container because this only relates to the current job.
 Containers are only around for a short time after a build finishes so that we can connect to them.
 For example, you could edit a test file to log out additional information and run the following:
     ```bash
-    source cf-database-env-vars/setenv.sh
+    apt-get install vim    # So files can be edited source cf-database-env-vars/setenv.sh
     cd rasrm-acceptance-tests-source/
     make setup